Breece D'J Pancake: Suicide

 On the outskirts of Charlottesville, Virginia, Pancake died in 1979 from a self-inflicted gunshot wound.
 He was buried in Milton, West Virginia.

+His motives are still unclear, and some family members maintained the death was accidental.
+Others speculated that ongoing grief related to the deaths of his father from Multiple Sclerosis and of close friend Matthew Heard in a car accident (occurring three weeks apart, on September, 8 and 29, respectively) may have influenced his decision to end his own life.

 According to Ruel Foster in his 1999 review of Thomas E. Douglass's A Room Forever: The Life, Work, and Writings of Breece D'J Pancake, "One cannot consider Pancake's work without probing his tragic death.
 Douglass points out that, in hindsight, there were many indications of Pancake's suicidal longings," such as the act of giving away many personal items, including his guns, with the exception of the Savage over-under shotgun he used to end his life.

 Sam Sacks of The Wall Street Journal described Pancake's death as "A Voice Stilled Too Soon" and called his suicide a "tragic mistake," insisting that it resulted from a particularly bad night, rather than inevitable circumstances.
 Sacks concluded this argument by proclaiming that Pancake's stories, his legacy, are "heartbreaking not for their potential, but for their perfection."

 Mike Murphy in American Myth: The Short, Beautiful Myth of Breece D'J Pancake, wrote that the late author "has become a semi-mythical figure of American Literature, a hillbilly Hemingway for those few—heavy on writers and academicians—who do know him.
 Parts of the myth he created for himself are through the way he lived his life and the foggy circumstances surrounding his death.
 The rest of the myth we've created ourselves around the legacy of his extraordinary writing."

 Pancake's papers are held at the West Virginia & Regional History Center, the West Virginia University Libraries at West Virginia University and the Albert and Shirley Small Special Collections Library at the University of Virginia.

 Writing

 Pancake published six short stories in his lifetime, most in The Atlantic.
-These stories, plus six more published here only posthumously, were collected in The Stories of Breece D'J Pancake (1983).
+These stories were collected in The Stories of Breece D'J Pancake (1983).
 The volume was reprinted in 2002 with a new afterword by Andre Dubus III.